ERBringHorvath/SeqForge/README.md

 `--up`: extract basepairs upstream of aligned sequence.
 Default = 0 <br />
 `--down`: extract basepairs downstream of aligned sequence.
 Default = 0 <br />

 **NOTE:** Translation of sequences is optional, however care should be used when translating extracted nucleotide sequences, as BLAST results may not always contain a full CDS.
 To allow for this, when the `--translate` argument is called, extracted sequences will be trimmed to only include complete codons, which may affect interpretation of results.
+Similarly, when using `--up` and/or `--down`, stop codons will be predicted; however, trimming may cause frameshifts of these neighboring genomic elements.
+Therefore, `--translate` should be used in a workflow incorporating additional ORF/gene validation.

 **NOTE:** Results files and FASTA reference assemblies <ins>**must**</ins> share the same basename: